 At nine months, the powder in this study stored at 95 degrees was thrown out because its appearance began to yellow and become unsatisfactory.
-It also showed a lysine decrease and an increase of water activity.
-(5) If you take a peak in an old tub and find it yellowed, it might be time to part ways with it.
+It also showed a lysine decrease and an increase in water activity.
+(9) If you take a peak in an old tub and find it yellowed, it might be time to part ways with it.

 Casein is derived from bovine milk.
-(7) It is a dairy-based protein, but is still dried in the process of turning it into powder.
+(12) It is a dairy-based protein but is still dried in the process of turning it into powder.
 This drying makes it less susceptible to bacterial contamination.
 When stored at correct temperatures, it may have a similar shelf life to whey proteins.

 Pea protein is a non-dairy source of protein that can be turned into powder.
 Vegetables can eventually expire, but much like dairy-based powders, vegan powders also include additives to help its shelf life last longer.

 While research is limited regarding when pea protein becomes unsafe to ingest, you might choose to follow the rules of smell and appearance.
 Ask yourself how close it looks to its appearance when you initially purchased it.
 Without any milk present, there’s less danger of microbiological damage, even past the expiration date.

 Hemp seeds may not have as much protein as other sources, but they are still another option for a vegan protein powder.
 A study showed that they’ve been found to have a similar amount of amino acids as other grains and nuts.
 (15)

 There are limited studies on hemp protein powder and whether or not it can expire.
 Hemp seeds, like anything else, can expire after a while.
 If you keep your hemp protein powder in a cool, dry storage area, you should be safe.